kazeburo/Gazelle/README.md

 # NAME

-Gazelle - Preforked Plack Handler for performance freaks
+Gazelle - a Preforked Plack Handler for performance freaks

 # SYNOPSIS